kaimallea/demoinfogo-linux/README.md

 In order to build demoinfogo on Windows, follow these steps

-1. Download and extract demoinfogo.zip (XXX).
-This creates a folder called demoinfogo.
+1. Download and extract `demoinfogo.zip` (XXX).
+This creates a folder called `demoinfogo`.
-2. Download protobuf-2.5.0.zip (http://code.google.com/p/protobuf/downloads/detail?name=protobuf-2.5.0.zip&can=2&q=) and extract it into the demoinfogo folder.
-This creates the folder demoinfogp/protobuf-2.5.0.
+2. Download `protobuf-2.5.0.zip` (http://code.google.com/p/protobuf/downloads/detail?name=protobuf-2.5.0.zip&can=2&q=) and extract it into the demoinfogo folder.
+This creates the folder `demoinfogp/protobuf-2.5.0`.
-3. Download the protocol buffer compiler protoc-2.5.0.zip (http://code.google.com/p/protobuf/downloads/detail?name=protoc-2.5.0-win32.zip&can=2&q=) and extract it into the demoinfogo/protoc-2.5.0-win32 folder that was created when you extracted demoinfogo.zip.
+3. Download the protocol buffer compiler `protoc-2.5.0.zip` (http://code.google.com/p/protobuf/downloads/detail?name=protoc-2.5.0-win32.zip&can=2&q=) and extract it into the `demoinfogo/protoc-2.5.0-win32` folder that was created when you extracted `demoinfogo.zip`.
-4. Open demoinfogo/protobuf-2.5.0/vsprojects/protobuf.sln in Microsoft Visual Studio 2010.
+4. Open `demoinfogo/protobuf-2.5.0/vsprojects/protobuf.sln` in Microsoft Visual Studio 2010.
 Allow Visual Studio to convert projects.
-Once loaded, build the Release configuration of libprotobuf.
+Once loaded, build the `Release` configuration of `libprotobuf`.
 Building any other projects is not required.
-5. Open the project demoinfogo/demoinfogo.vcxproj in Microsoft Visual Studio 2010.
-Building the Release configuration creates the binary demoinfogo/demoinfogo.exe
+5. Open the project `demoinfogo/demoinfogo.vcxproj` in Microsoft Visual Studio 2010.
+Building the `Release` configuration creates the binary `demoinfogo/demoinfogo.exe`

 Working with Network Messages